margaiwangara/React-Redux-Todos/docs/README.md

     };

     //reducer function
-    function rootReducer(state=initialState, action) //if no initial state is declared, we have to write conditionals {
+    function rootReducer(state=initialState, action) //if no initial state is declared {
         //if no state is defined
         if(state === undefined){
             //do stuff here
         }
         //but here we insert our initial state in the parameters
         //then switch through the action to get the action, code for actions later on switch(action.type){